Q & A

 Even with the most careful breeding nothing is 100% when it comes to cancer.
 If you are looking for a dog that does not have cancer in its background I'm sorry to say that does not exist.

-Answer: It’s nice to get to choose and in most cases we let people pick from a few puppies.
-However, the breeder has had the litter for 7-8 weeks and knows each puppy individually especially the puppies temperament.
+It’s nice to get to choose and in most cases we let people pick from a few puppies.
+However, the breeder has had the litter for 8+ weeks and knows each puppy individually especially the puppies temperament.
 The responsible breeder has gotten to know the life-style and make-up of the adopting family as well, and so, is in a better position to make the match between puppy and home.
-We usually let people observe the pups and ask them which they like.
-Then we make our recommendations as to which puppy we think is the best fit for your family.
+We Set up a facebook page for you to observe the puppies over the 8 weeks in our care We will have a zoom meeting at about 6 weeks where I will chat with you about what your are looking for in your puppy in regards to temperament, looks and what you are planning to do with your puppy. at 7.5 weeks we to a Temperament tested and based on that test we make our recommendations as to which puppy we think is the best fit for your family.

-Question: How specific can we be as potential new owners – gender, color, etc
+How specific can we be as potential new owners – gender, color, etc.

 And lastly – some breeds have certain “character traits” and “personality traits” which are particular to specific bloodlines and individual colors or color patterning – after exhaustive consultation with the breeder of your choice, it may well be that your lifestyle or personality doesn’t “fit” your color preference.

-Whiskey Creek Goldens, Golden Retriever Oregon, Oregon, Golden Retriever Stud Service Oregon, Oregon Golden Retriever, Washington, California, Montana, Idaho, Utah, Colorado, Golden Retriever, Golden Retriever Breeder Oregon, Oregon
+Whiskey reek Goldens, Golden Retriever Oregon, Golden Retriever Puppies Oregon, Golden Retriever Stud Service Oregon, Oregon Golden Retriever puppies, Washington Golden Retriever puppies, California Golden Retriever puppies, Golden Retriever Breeder Oregon, Golden retriever puppy Oregon